khanglb2000/cloud_native_observability/README.md

 # SLO: Monthly Uptime

-- SLO Description: This SLO specifies the desired availability of a service over a month.
+- Description: This SLO specifies the desired availability of a service over a month.
 For example, an SLO might state that the service should be available 99.9% of the time each month.
 - Related SLI: The SLI for this SLO would be the percentage of uptime over the course of a month.
 It is calculated by measuring the total time the service was available and operational, divided by the total time in the month, multiplied by 100 to get a percentage.
 - Example SLI: If a service is up for 43,200 minutes out of 43,200 minutes in a 30-day month, the uptime SLI would be 100%.
 If it was up for 43,157 minutes, the uptime SLI would be approximately 99.9%.

 # SLO: Request Response Time

--SLO Description: This SLO defines the acceptable response time for requests made to the service.
+- Description: This SLO defines the acceptable response time for requests made to the service.
 For example, an SLO might specify that 95% of requests should be served within 200 milliseconds.
--Related SLI: The SLI for this SLO would be the response time of requests.
+- Related SLI: The SLI for this SLO would be the response time of requests.
 Specifically, it could be the 95th percentile response time, meaning the response time below which 95% of all requests fall.
--Example SLI: If over the course of a month, 95% of requests are completed in less than 200 milliseconds, then the service is meeting its response time SLO.
+- Example SLI: If over the course of a month, 95% of requests are completed in less than 200 milliseconds, then the service is meeting its response time SLO.
 The SLI would be the time (in milliseconds) that 95% of requests are completed within.

 ## Creating SLI metrics.